In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: Experiments

-We perform two sets of ablation studies to evaluate the contribution of tactile and force feedback.
-In the first study, we compare (i) the sim-to-real base policy $\pi_{\text{student}}$, (ii) the CATFA-augmented policy, and (iii) a behavior-cloned policy using only proprioceptive inputs (no tactile or force signals).
-Performance is measured on approximately 10 real-world rollouts per object by recording the articulation joint angle after each open/close phase and averaging across trials.
-Success is defined as maintaining the commanded open or closed state (angle above or below a threshold) throughout the episode.
-In the second study, we attach the dexterous hand to a Franka arm and execute predefined trajectories with randomized accelerations to emulate motion-planning-induced perturbations.
-We evaluate the same three policies by tracking the tool pose with ArUco markers and measuring the error between the tool pose and the desired end-effector pose.
-This setting quantifies robustness under dynamic perturbations during in-hand manipulation.
+We perform two experiments to evaluate the role of tactile and force feedback.
+In the first study (Tab.~\ref{tab:results_art_manip}), we compare the sim-to-real student policy $\pi_{\text{student}}$, a Proprioceptive BC policy (without tactile or force inputs), and CATFA.
+For each articulated tool, we conduct approximately 10 real-world rollouts and evaluate articulation performance using three metrics: success rate, maximum tip separation in the open state, and residual tip gap in the closed state.
+Success is defined as maintaining the commanded open or closed configuration (joint angle above or below a predefined threshold) throughout the episode, and tip metrics are computed from endpoint separation after each open/close phase and averaged across trials.

+In the second study (Tab.~\ref{tab:perturbation_all}), we mount the dexterous hand on a Franka arm and execute predefined end-effector trajectories with randomized accelerations to induce motion-planning disturbances.
+In addition to the above baselines, we include Proprio–Force BC, Proprio–Tactile BC, and Proprio–Tactile–Force BC, where tactile and/or force embeddings are directly concatenated without cross-attention refinement.
+We track the articulated tool pose using ArUco markers and quantify robustness via pose deviation, where $\mathbf{x}^{\text{obj}}_{t}$ and $\mathbf{q}^{\text{obj}}_{t}$ denote object position and unit quaternion orientation, and $\lambda$ balances translational and rotational contributions.
+Orientation deviation is computed using the $\ell_2$ distance between unit quaternions, $\|\mathbf{q}_t - \mathbf{q}_0\|_2$, which approximates the geodesic distance for small angular deviations.
+All results are reported as mean $\pm$ standard deviation over $n=10$ independent real-world rollouts per tool.